 This is why we were so careful to formulate 4 Herb Synergy Gold II as a liposome – to maximize bioavailability.
 Here’s a look at what this means:

-Bioavailability is the proportion of a nutrient or compound that enters your bloodstream and becomes available for your body to use.
-In essence, it measures how much of a supplement’s active ingredient is actually absorbed and put to work.
-For example, if you take a 500 mg vitamin C tablet but only 250 mg is absorbed, the bioavailability is 50%.
+The percentage of a nutrient or compound that enters your bloodstream and becomes usable by your body is known as its bioavailability.
+Essentially, it gauges the amount of an active ingredient in a supplement that is truly absorbed and utilized.
+For instance, the bioavailability is 50% if you take a 500 mg vitamin C tablet but only absorb 250 mg.

 Why Bioavailability Matters